tdihp/dspcap/README.md

 As simple as:

-1. Call `dspcap-start` script to start capture.
+1. Call `dspcap-start context-name kubernetes-namespace` script to start capture.
-2. Call `dspcap-stop` script to stop capture and collect result to `dspcap` directory.
+2. Call `dspcap-stop context-name kubernetes-namespace` script to stop capture and collect result to `dspcap` directory.

 ## Finetune tcpdump command